 Our MBA programme provides a course in general corporate and financial management for individuals seeking career advancement or diversification.The MBA adds value to your first degree by developing an integrated and critically-aware understanding of management and organisations in a global context.
 You will develop knowledge and skills in fundamental management disciplines while allowing customisation with specialist modules in various areas of management.
-The syllabus is the same to that offered in Nottingham University Business School, UK, and our partner institutions overseas.
+The syllabus is the same to that offered in Nottingham University Business School, UK.

 The MBA programme we offer are: